Sephley/WPbruteforcer/README.md

-# Password Bruteforcer using Hydra
+# Password & Username Bruteforcer using Hydra

+This Script is meant for testing purposes only.